wp-plugins/local-geo-search/readme.txt

 == Installation ==
 1. Upload the zip file in Wordpress or unzip it and copy the geoseo directory into the wp-content/plugins directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit the plugin settings to log in to your Local GEO Search account and link up your website
+1. Visit the plugin settings to link your website with the terms and locations you've added (you'll need to know the website token from localgeosearch.com)

 == Frequently Asked Questions ==